Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Glomerulonephritis is an inflammation of a part of your kidney called nephron.
 The kidney’s job is to get rid of waist, toxins and excess water in your body and excrete them into the urine and out of your body.
 It does it by filtering your blood in tiny structures known as nephrons, and separating unnecessary substance from essentials such as salts, proteins and red blood cells.
 When your nephron gets inflamed, it cannot do its job properly, and red blood cells get secreted in the urine.
 In some cases, called nephritic-nephrotic syndrome, proteins get excreted as well.
 Glomerulonephritis can be acute, or sudden, and chronic, or long-term.
 The causes of glomerulonephritis are numerous.
 Some examples are immunoglobulin A (IgA) nephropathy, Lupus (SLE), vasculitis and post infectious- meaning it appears a few weeks after a bacterial infection.
 Glomerulonephritis might appear as a mild disease and resolve on its own, or it can be severe and cause kidney failure.

-15 people with Glomerulonephritis (GN)
+15 people with Glomerulonephritis (GN) are on Alike.

 Signs & symptoms